 Nominations were submitted from across the state for this prestigious award which honors a standout female senior basketball player who exemplifies the meaning of being a great student athlete.
-“This year all of the nominees were very admirable and it was a very difficult decision but Maaliya is a stand out player and person on and off the court and she definitely deserves to be recognized,” said Donna Murphy.
+“As always, all of the nominees this year were very admirable and it was a very difficult decision but Maddie is a stand out player and person on and off the court and she definitely deserves to be recognized,” said Donna Murphy.

 Donna L.J.
 Murphy played basketball at Newport High School from 1972-76 and went on to become an All-American.
 During her senior year she was named Kentucky’s first Miss Basketball in 1976, averaging 35 points and 20 rebounds.
 She was awarded the Ted Sanford Award for being named the MVP of the 1975 Kentucky state tournament after she scored 67 points and grabbed 50 rebounds in two games.